gridersoftware/GFolder/README.md

 * Custom Sequence - A list of fixed names imported from a text file.

 Once you have your **Type** selected, you may modify the values in **To** and **From**.
-These values are inclusive, and will determine the range of the sequence.
+These values are inclusive, and will determine the range of the sequence. **These values are case-sensitive!**

 After you've done this, click **Add Sequence**.
 The sequence will be translated into a Sequence Code in the format "[XX:Y-Z]", which is appended to the end of the **Folder Name**.
 The "XX" component is a two-letter code representing the type